 Nominations for the 2019-2020 Freshman Common Reading are officially closed.

-Please see below the full list of nominated titles for the 2019-2020 Freshman Common Reading.
 Please note if you are reading this on a cell phone, the table may be cut off for you.
 If you turn your phone sideways, you should be able to see the whole page.

 Members of the CSUN community (students, faculty, staff, and alums) are invited to submit their opinion about any of these nominated titles to the Freshman Common Reading blog.
 The blog is moderated, which means your submission requires approval before it is published.